2023 Gold Dome Bill Tracker

 Restrictions on Local Zoning Ordinances (HB 514 and 517)

-Status: HB 514 passed the House on March 6 and now goes to the Senate.
-HB 517 failed to pass the House before Crossover Day, so it will not advance unless the bill text is inserted into another bill.
+Status: HB 514 passed the House on March 6 and an amended version passed the Senate on March 29.
+It now goes back to the House for final approval.
+HB 517 failed to pass the House before Crossover Day, so it will not advance.

 What would it do: These bills limit local governments from enacting certain building restrictions.
 For example, under the bill local governments would not be able to limit the use of vinyl siding.